Article • 27 min read

 2. Delayed order email template

-Customers have grown accustomed to fast shipping, so when an order doesn’t arrive by the promised delivery date, the customer might get frustrated.
+Customers have grown accustomed to fast shipping, so they might get frustrated when an order doesn’t arrive by the promised delivery date.
 This is especially true if it’s a time-sensitive item, such as a gift for the holiday season.

 Dear [Customer Name],